Biogenic sulfide corrosion: Prevention

-There are several options to address biogenic sulfide corrosion problems: impairing H2S formation, venting out the H2S or using materials resistant to biogenic corrosion.
-For example, sewage flows more rapidly through steeper gradient sewers reducing time available for hydrogen sulfide generation.
-Likewise, removing sludge and sediments from the bottom of the pipes reduces the amount of anoxic areas responsible for sulfate reducing bacteria growth.
+There are several options to address biogenic sulfide corrosion problems: reducing H2S formation, venting H2S, or using materials resistant to biogenic corrosion.
+For example, sewage flows more rapidly through steeper-gradient sewers, reducing the time available for hydrogen sulfide generation.
+Likewise, removing sludge and sediments from the bottom of pipes minimises the number of anoxic areas that support sulfate-reducing bacteria growth.
 Providing good ventilation of sewers can reduce atmospheric concentrations of hydrogen sulfide gas and may dry exposed sewer crowns, but this may create odor issues with neighbors around the venting shafts.
 Three other efficient methods can be used involving continuous operation of mechanical equipment: chemical reactant like calcium nitrate can be continuously added in the sewerage water to impair the H2S formation, an active ventilation through odor treatment units to remove H2S, or an injection of compressed air in pressurized mains to avoid the anaerobic condition to develop.
-In sewerage areas where biogenic sulfide corrosion is expected, acid resistant materials like calcium aluminate cements, PVC or vitrified clay pipe may be substituted to ordinary concrete or steel sewers.
+In sewerage areas where biogenic sulfide corrosion is expected, acid-resistant materials like calcium aluminate cements, PVC or vitrified clay pipe may be substituted to ordinary concrete or steel sewers.

-Existing structures that have extensive exposure to biogenic corrosion such as sewer manholes and pump station wet wells can be rehabilitated.
-Rehabilitation can be done with materials such as a structural epoxy coating, this epoxy is designed to be both acid resistant and strengthen the compromised concrete structure.
+Existing structures that have extensive exposure to biogenic corrosion, such as sewer manholes and pump station wet wells, can be rehabilitated.
+Rehabilitation can be done with materials such as a structural epoxy coating; this epoxy is designed to be both acid-resistant and to strengthen the compromised concrete structure.